What is RERA? Everything You Need to Know

 Advantages of a RERA Certificate

-As said, this certificate was introduced to bring transparency, accountability, and efficiency to the real estate sector.
-A RERA certificate provides several benefits to both homebuyers and developers, ensuring a fair and regulated property market.
+As said, the RERA act full form itself conveys the purpose of this certificate—regulation & development in real estate.
+It was introduced to bring transparency, accountability, and efficiency to the real estate sector.
+A certification under the RERA law provides several benefits to both homebuyers and developers, ensuring a fair and regulated property market.
 Some of the advantages include:

 • Protection Against Fraud